What is Issues Management in Public Relations?

 But it’s harder to analyse issues management case studies, as process documents and plans are, by their very nature, internal documents and not for public consumption.

 Interestingly, Coca-Cola’s PR team only prioritised issues which were negative from the organisation’s perspective and didn’t actively push any positive outcomes.
+Whatever the view on Coca-Cola’s approach, the leaked documents demonstrate how seriously the company takes the issues management process.

-When a well-thought-out issues management strategic PR plan is in place and an organisation has the capabilities and commitment to support it, the organisation is in a good position to adapt to any issues – and opportunities – as they present themselves.
+Communication is a key factor in the issues management process, which is why public relations practitioners play such a key role.
+When communications around issues are clear, honest and open, a mutual understanding can be fostered.
+When a well-thought-out issues management and strategic PR plan is in place and your organisation has the capabilities and commitment to support it, you’re in a good position to adapt to any issues – and opportunities – as they present themselves.